aramos20/github-actions-course/README.md

 # Pipelines

 Set of differents pipelines being tested.
+This has been changed.